JoeV6/Game/README.md

   - [x] The terrain is a collection of these blocks, and the graphics engine renders them efficiently in chunks.

 - **Texturing**:
-  - [ ] Simple textures are applied to different block types.
+  - [x] Simple textures are applied to different block types.
-  - [ ] **grass block** has a grass texture on the top and a dirt texture on the sides and bottom.

 - **Camera and Controls**:
   - [x] The player can explore the world using basic **WASD** controls for movement, along with mouse input for looking around.